ok2/ChatMastermind/README.md

 # ChatMastermind

-ChatMastermind is a Python application that automates conversation with AI, stores question-answer pairs with tags, and composes a relevant chat history for the next question.
+ChatMastermind is a Python application that automates conversation with AI, stores question-answer pairs with tags, and composes relevant chat history for the next question.

-The project uses the OpenAI API to generate responses, and stores the data in YAML files.
-It also allows you to filter the chat history based on tags, and supports autocompletion for tags.
+The project uses the OpenAI API to generate responses and stores the data in YAML files.
+It also allows you to filter chat history based on tags and supports autocompletion for tags.

 ## Requirements